-The process and requirements from of the different role-players in establishing the key performance indicators for inclusion in the tariff setting process is outlined below.
+The process, and the requirements of the different role-players in establishing the KPIs for inclusion in the tariff setting process, is outlined below.

-Process Y1 Y2 Y3 etc. Process for port users Port by Port KPI determinations presented to port users by PCC Port by Port KPI determinations presented to port users by PCC Port by Port KPI determinations presented to port users by PCC Process for NPA Port by Port KPI determinations presented to port users by NPA Report on achieved performance to PRSA by year end to establish an annual result and baseline Application to include report on actual audited KPI performance in 2019/20.
-Report to PRSA on actual performance Port by Port KPI determinations presented to port users by NPA Application to include report on actual audited KPI performance.
-Port by Port KPI determinations presented to port users by NPA Tariff Setting Process Regulator to approve final Port by Port and national KPI's Implement WEGO as per audited KPI performance through the claw-back mechanism.
-Regulator to approve final Port by Port and national KPI's Implement WEGO as per audited KPI performance through the claw-back mechanism.
-Regulator to approve final Port by Port and national KPI's Implement WEGO as per audited KPI performance through the claw-back mechanism.
+Process Y1 Y2 Y3 etc. Process for port users - Port by Port KPI determinations presented to port users by PCC - Port by Port KPI determinations presented to port users by PCC - Port by Port KPI determinations presented to port users by PCC Process for NPA Port by Port KPI determinations presented to port users by NPA Report on achieved performance to PRSA by year end to establish an annual result and baseline Application to include report on actual audited KPI performance in previous year Report to PRSA on actual performance Port by Port KPI determinations presented to port users by NPA Application to include report on actual audited KPI performance Port by Port KPI determinations presented to port users by NPA Tariff Setting Process Regulator to approve final Port by Port and national KPI's Implement WEGO as per audited KPI performance through the clawback mechanism.
+Regulator to approve final Port by Port and national KPI's Implement WEGO as per audited KPI performance through the clawback mechanism.
+Regulator to approve final Port by Port and national KPI's Implement WEGO as per audited KPI performance through the claw-back mechanism